The latest feature for Fly is now available and it's.... a pause for your applications. And a matching resume, of course.

 When you are ready to come back online,

-flyctl apps resume will bring your application back to life.
+flyctl resume will bring your application back to life.
 It does it carefully though, bringing just one instance back, even if the application was originally deployed across multiple regions.

 It does this by starting with a scale minimum count of 1.
 You can use